 HOW ARE CHILDREN SELECTED FOR THE PROGRAM?Counselors, teachers and nurses identify students who display signs of chronic hunger.
 Warning signs include stomach aches, dizziness, difficulty concentrating, hoarding food from the cafeteria and absenteeism.
 Once identified by a school teacher or nurse, the student’s parents are sent a permission slip to enroll the student in the program.

-WHAT FOOD ITEMS ARE INCLUDED IN THE BACKPACK?Items include peanut butter; canned tuna, chicken, or turkey; skillet meals; macaroni and cheese; soup; canned vegetables and fruit; cereal or oatmeal; Food for 3-4 family members for 7 meals are packed in the bags.
+WHAT FOOD ITEMS ARE INCLUDED IN THE BACKPACK?Items include peanut butter; canned tuna, chicken, or turkey; skillet meals; macaroni and cheese; soup; canned vegetables and fruit; cereal or oatmeal; Food for 3-4 family members are packed in the bags.

 HOW CAN I HELP FUND A CHILD OR SCHOOL ON THE PROGRAM?
 It costs approximately $430 to provide one child with weekend and holiday food for a whole school year.
-This includes the cost of the backpack, food for each week, supplies, transportation and program administration.
+This includes food for each week, supplies, transportation and program administration.
 To sponsor a child, call Stacy Poore, Chief Development Officer, at (719) 434-4679 or email her at Stacy@careandshare.org .

 HOW DO I BECOME A SITE?There is currently a waitlist to become a Send Hunger Packing site.
-For more information about the program or to be added to the waitlist, please contact Jennifer Mariano, Director of Programs at 719-434-4676 or Jennifer@careandshare.org
+For questions, program examples and information, please contact Heather Briggs, Children's Program Coordinator at firstname.lastname@example.org or by calling 719-528-1247.

 Complete this form to send this page to a friend.